nasan92/nasan92.github.io/content/posts/2023-09-23-AzureDevOpsTerraform.md

 ![image](/images/20230923221425.png "Preview")

-## what about running terraform localy?
+## what about running terraform locally?
 Because we are using a managed identity and not a service principal with a secret that has a certain lifetime we are not directly able to run terraform from the local Machine.
-In Part 2 I will show you a possible solution for using terraform locally if necessary
+In [Part 2](https://nasan.ch/posts/2023-09-27-Terraform-locally.md/) I will show you a possible solution for using terraform locally if necessary.